truenas/middleware/docs/userguide/index.rst

 for instructions on how to prevent the secure channel key from becoming corrupt.

 Active Directory uses DNS to determine the location of the domain controllers and global catalog servers in the network.
 Use the
-**host -t srv _ldap._tcp.domainname.com** command to determine the network's SRV records and, if necessary, change the weight and/or priority of the SRV record to reflect the fastest server.
+:command:`host -t srv _ldap._tcp.domainname.com` command to determine the network's SRV records and, if necessary, change the weight and/or priority of the
+SRV record to reflect the fastest server.
 More information about SRV records can be found in the Technet article `How DNS  <http://technet.microsoft.com/en-us/library/cc759550%28WS.10%29.aspx>`_ `Support for Active Directory Works <http://technet.microsoft.com/en-us/library/cc759550%28WS.10%29.aspx>`_.